rbowsley/lamplighthelp/source/3-6-0_Buttons.markdown

-Many screens have buttons that allow you to do particular things: usually adding or editing information (normally the top right of the page), or saving it (normally the bottom right of the page/pop-up box).
+Many screens have buttons that allow you to do particular things: usually adding or editing information (normally the top right of the page) or saving it (normally the bottom right of the page/pop-up box).
 Just click the button.

 ![Save buttons](23a.png)